awsdocs/amazon-rds-user-guide/doc_source/CHAP_SQLServer.md

 + Microsoft SQL Server Standard Edition \(2017, 2016 version 13\.00\.4422\.0 SP1 CU2 and later\)

 To use CDC with your Amazon RDS DB instances, first enable or disable CDC at the database level by using RDS\-provided stored procedures\.
 After that, any user that has the `db_owner` role for that database can use the native Microsoft stored procedures to control CDC on that database\.
-For more information, see [Enabling and Disabling Change Data Capture](Appendix.SQLServer.CommonDBATasks.CDC.md)\.
+For more information, see [Using Change Data Capture](Appendix.SQLServer.CommonDBATasks.CDC.md)\.

 You can use CDC and AWS Database Migration Service to enable ongoing replication from SQL Server DB instances\.